 Symptoms of a femoral stress fracture

-Symptoms include a dull ache deep in the general area of the thigh.
+Symptoms of a stress fracture of the femur include a dull ache deep in the general area of the thigh.
 There is likely to be a pain when a bending force is applied to the femur, known as the hang test or possibly when the patient allows the thigh to hang over the edge of a bench or chair, particularly if weight is then applied downwards onto the thigh.
 Pain may be referred into the knee.
 An X-ray may or may not show up the stress fracture but a bone scan or MRI should give a more accurate diagnosis.

 What is a stress fracture of the femur?